jstadni2/pears_sites_report/README.md

 3. Set the appropriate input and output paths in `pears_sites_report.py` and `run_script.bat`.
 	- The [Input Files](#input-files) and [Output Files](#output-files) sections provide an overview of required and output data files.
 	- Copying input files to the build context would enable continued use of Docker and `run_script.bat` with minimal modifications.
-	- `pears_sites_report.py` may require additional alterations depending on the staff list format.
-4. Set the username and password variables in [pears_sites_report.py](https://github.com/jstadni2/pears_sites_report/blob/master/pears_sites_report.py#L764-L765) using valid Office 365 credentials.
+4. Set the username and password variables in [pears_sites_report.py](https://github.com/jstadni2/pears_sites_report/blob/master/pears_sites_report.py#L93-L94) using valid Office 365 credentials.

 ### Additional setup considerations